-GIS Technician Jobs: What You Need to Know
+GIS Technician Jobs: How to Get Started

 Training & Certification

 It has become common practice to see GIS technicians starting their career by first earning a bachelor’s degree in geography, computer sciences, or engineering.
-Throughout their college career, GIS technicians will have studied a range of topicssuch asgeosystems and computer architecture.
+Throughout their college career, GIS technicians will have studied a range of topics such as geosystems and computer architecture.
 There are also a host of certification courses that provide the necessary training to become a GIS technician, like the Geographic Information Systems Professional Certification (GISP) and Esri Technical Certification.

 Skills Needed to Succeed as a GIS Technician